nwutils/nw-builder/README.md

 Type: `String`
 Default value: `run`

 Specify if you want to run or build your app.
-Currently only used in the CLI.

 #### options.quiet

 Type: `String`
 Default value: `info`

-Choose your level of logging between error, warn, info, debug and off
+Choose your level of logging between error, warn, info, debug and off.

 #### options.files _Required_